netresearch/dhl-sdk-api-bcs/README.md

 ### System Requirements

-- PHP 7.2+ with SOAP extension
+- PHP 7.2+ with SOAP and JSON extension

 ### Package Requirements